El Dorado Hills Landscaping

 - First, make sure your home is accessible.

 - Second, isolate anything flammable by the rule of 10.
-Branches and brush should be trimmed 10 feet up and spaced by 10 feet.
+A professional tree trimming company should be hired and consulted in order to secure the perimeter of your home.
+In a perfect world, your trees should be trimmed 10 feet up and spaced by 10 feet.
 Isolate groups of garden shrubs the same way.
 Use metal outdoor furniture instead of wood.

-- Third, landscape with fire resistant plants and water at least once weekly.
+- Third, landscape with fire-resistant plants, trees, and shrubs, and water at least once weekly.